dipy/dipy/doc/theory/dicom_mosaic.rst

 matrix, we can generate the last column from the cross product of the first two.
-However, Siemens defines, in its private header, a ``SliceNormalVector`` which gives the third column, but possibly with a z flip, so that $R$ then is orthogaonal, but not a rotation matrix (it has a determinant of < 0).
+However, Siemens defines, in its private header, a ``SliceNormalVector`` which gives the third column, but possibly with a z flip, so that $R$ then is orthogonal, but not a rotation matrix (it has a determinant of < 0).

 We can get the first two values of $\mathbf{s}$ with the